Florian M. Hollenbach's Website

 I am an associate professor at the Department of International Economics, Government and Business at the Copenhagen Business School.
 Prior to joining CBS I was at Texas A&M University.
 I received my PhD in political science from Duke University in May 2015.
 During the 2014/2015 academic year, I was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.

 My research focuses on the political economy of state capacity, corruption, and fiscal policy.
-Related to my academic focus on corruption and illicit monetary flows, I am on the steering committee of the Anti-Corruption Data Collective, a new initiative bringing together journalists, data analysts, academics and policy advocates to expose corruption in developed countries.
+Related to my academic focus on corruption and illicit monetary flows, I am on the executive committee and researcher at the Anti-Corruption Data Collective, an initiative bringing together journalists, data analysts, academics and policy advocates to expose corruption in developed countries.
 More information on the collective can be found here.

-I am also interested in political methodology, specifically Bayesian and spatial statistics.
-I have taught undergraduate classes on the political economy of development and introduction to political science research methods.
+In addition to my substantive work, I am also interested in political methodology.
+I have taught undergraduate classes on the political economy of development and research methods.
 At the graduate level I have taught courses in Applied Bayesian Statistics, Comparative Politics Research Design, and Comparative Political Economy.
 At CBS, I am currently teaching courses on statistics and program evaluation.

 You contact me via email at fho.egb@cbs.dk.
 On this website you can find an overview of my published research, current working papers, and teaching.
 Here are links to my CV, Google Scholar page and Dataverse.
 Recently, I have put together some resources on improving students’ academic writing, you can find those under: http://fhollenbach.org/WritingAcademic/.